tluyben/gopilot/README.md

 - `-commitmsgprompt`: File containing custom commit message prompt
 - `-inter`: Use interactive prompt mode
 - `-merge`: Merge changes into main and delete the branch
+- `-rm`: Delete the current branch and move back to main branch

 Example: